Kaikōura Peninsula: Geology and geomorphology

-Tectonic uplift of the central parts of the peninsula is estimated to be in the order of 100 metres during the Quaternary but the terraces are tilting and so surface uplift is variable.
-Flights of beaches that fringe the Peninsula record a combination of uplift by earthquakes and sea level fall.
-The most recent uplift occurred during the Kaikōura Earthquake of 14 November 2016 and another probably occurred shortly before the arrival of whalers in the area around 1840.
+Tectonic uplift of the central parts of the peninsula is estimated to be in the order of 100 m during the Quaternary, but the terraces are tilting and so surface uplift is variable.
+Flights of beaches that fringe the peninsula record a combination of uplift by earthquakes and sea level fall.
+The most recent uplift occurred during the Kaikōura earthquake of 14 November 2016, and another probably occurred shortly before the arrival of whalers in the area around 1840.
 The shore platforms are polycyclic and contain inherent morphological features but are being actively rejuvenated by the removal of cover deposits.

-Four main phases of tectonic activity are identified for the last 5–6000 years.
+Four main phases of tectonic activity are identified for the last 5000–6000 years.
 These involve changing tectonic-eustatic levels, platform processes and erosional episodes in the hinterland.
 Consequently, the platforms are rapidly evolving features which reflect both contemporary processes and recent tectonic history.

+After the 2016 Kaikōura earthquake uplifted the shoreline, spherical concretions of dolomite (and eroded partial spheres) became visible at low tide at Gooch's Beach and South Beach on the southern side of the peninsula.
+The largest sphere at South Beach is about 4 m in diameter.
+The spheres were formed during the Late Cretaceous.
+The spheres are similar in appearance to the Moeraki Boulders in Otago.

 Important Bird Area

 The Kaikōura Peninsula is included within the Ka Whata Tu O Rakihouia / Kaikōura Important Bird Area designated by BirdLife International in the Kaikōura region.
 The Important Bird Area (IBA) covers 308 km2 and includes parts of the Kaikōura coastline and all of the Kaikōura Peninsula.